jai-bansal/computer-vision-demos/README.md

 #### Object Detection:
 I attempt to identify a bear in a new, test video and place a bounding box around bears in every frame in which they appear.

 I generally use a transfer learning approach similar to the "image_classification_transfer_learning" branch.
-I start with a pre-trained network and train it using my custom bear images.
+I start with a pre-trained network and train it using ~175 custom bear images.

 Much of my approach was based on this blog post: https://towardsdatascience.com/building-a-toy-detector-with-tensorflow-object-detection-api-63c0fdf2ac95